 Children pictures on the netThis is what parents should consider on vacation

-For many families, the vacation season begins now.
-Often parents share the beautiful moments with their children at the beach or pool online.
+For many families, June marks the start of the vacation season.
+Parents often share the wonderful moments with their children at the beach or pool online.
 Caution is advised here!
 Children have the right to their own image and privacy.
-In addition, supposedly harmless pictures of children can be misused for sexual purposes.
-We provide tips on which aspects parents need to be aware of and how they can protect their children.
+In addition, supposedly harmless images of children can be misused for sexual purposes.
+We provide tips on what parents need to be aware of and how they can protect their children.

-The phenomenon of parents making their children's pictures publicly available has come to be known as "sharenting.
-It is made up of the English word "parenting" and the verb "to share.
+The term "sharenting" has been coined to describe the phenomenon of parents making their children's pictures publicly accessible.
+It is made up of the English word "parenting" and the verb "to share".
 Parents share everyday photos of their children on social networks.
-They want to share the beautiful, funny or grotesque moments of family life with others.
+This is because they want to share the beautiful, funny or grotesque moments of family life with others.
 However, they often neglect the child's perspective.

-What do children think about their pictures on the web?
+What do children think about their pictures online?

 What is funny for adults can be embarrassing and shameful for children.
 And if not immediately, then possibly at a later date.
-Depending on where the images were published on the web, they may still be accessible years or even decades later.
+Depending on where the images were published online, they may still be accessible years or even decades later.

 The German Children's Fund investigated the phenomenon of "sharenting" in a study.
-It found that children have a very clear sense of when they agree to pictures or videos being published.
-Parents' and children's criteria for evaluating an image can differ greatly.
+It found that children have a very clear sense of when they agree to the publication of images or videos.
+The criteria used by parents and children to evaluate an image can differ greatly.
 Children often find images problematic that adults consider harmless.
 The study concludes "[...] that, as a rule, children would disclose significantly fewer images than their parents."

 What can parents do to protect their children?

-klicksafe offers with "Too naked for the internet?-10 steps for more safety when dealing with children's photos online".
+klicksafe offers "Too naked for the internet?-10 steps for more safety when dealing with children's photos online" .
+You can order or download the info card from us free of charge.
 Parents can use it to easily check whether they have considered all the important aspects.
-The info card also encourages children to be actively involved in the decision-making process and to consider the perspective of the children depicted.
+The info card also encourages parents to actively involve children in the decision-making process and to consider the perspective of the children depicted.

 Other problematic consequences of publicly available images of children